 All this activity was quite a lot to heap on the backs of people like Mary Moriarty, who began working at WFT in 1931 and spent the next eleven years operating the switchboard located on the second floor of the old G.A.R.
-Hall owned by Carl Long.
+Hall.